dhlab-epfl/LinkedBooksDeepReferenceParsing/tensorflow/README.md

 * Sklearn : 0.19.1
 * Python 3.5

-## TODO
+## Future work
-* add a conf file, ideally shared with the implementation in Keras
+* Add a conf file, ideally shared with the implementation in Keras.
+* Add a multitask implementation.